Practitioners Guide to Soul & Survival

 • Lack of boundaries (children especially)

-In the clinic all of these factors must be weighed into the case analysis and the ongoing case management.
-Homœopathic remedies are energy medicines and the right remedy will increase available energy to the patient.
-However all external factors must be considered and adjusted where possible.
+In the clinic, all of these factors must be weighed into the case analysis and the ongoing case management.
+Homeopathic remedies are energy medicines and the right remedy will increase available energy to the patient.
+However, all external factors must be considered and adjusted where possible.
 The practitioner must explain how energy affects all of us and counsel the patient in how to maintain and manage their own personal energy.
 As part of this process they must be educated as to the role of the remedy and how much to expect from the remedy alone and how much in combination with appropriate life changes.
-Where a remedy is no longer required the patient must be educated into knowing when to return to see the practitioner.
+Where a remedy is no longer required, the patient must be educated into knowing when to return to see the practitioner.
 This is usually when external stress has risen again and their own survival instinct is overwhelmed and dictating their emotional responses and symptoms in their weaker areas.

 The Universe

-Soul & Survival explains energy from a universal point of view.
+explains energy from a universal point of view.
 The universe is formed by the very same energy that forms us; the outward energy of the sun, the inward energy of gravity, the circular energy of the planetary cycles.
 These three energies exhibit all the qualities attributed to Psora (outward), Sycosis (circular) and Syphilis (inward).
 We recognize these qualities in our remedies – the outward centrifugal force of Sulphur, the encapsulating circular energy of Thuja and the inward degeneration of Mercury.

 The same qualities can be seen in the subatomic particles of all substances – the independent electron outside of the nucleus (outward energy), the bonding nature of the neutron (circular energy) and the gravitation pull of the proton.

 Hahnemann saw these three energies in diseases – leprosy and psora, gonorrhea and sycosis, the disease syphilis and the miasm syphilis.
-If we turn his theory around the opposite way we can see the outward energy of leprosy (the leper is caste out), the bonding glue like nature of the inflammatory disease gonorrhea (encapsulated by mucous secretions) and the inward degenerative nature of syphilis working its way toward the brain.
+If we turn his theory around the opposite way, we can see the outward energy of leprosy (the leper is caste out), the bonding glue like nature of the inflammatory disease gonorrhea (encapsulated by mucous secretions) and the inward degenerative nature of syphilis working its way toward the brain.

 Energy drives the disease in a specific direction.
 The direction of that particular energy forms the basis of the miasm or survival instinct.